miffycheng/Overlook-Here-Is-When-We-Expect-/README.md

-# Overlook Here's When We Expect Omicron
+# Overlook Here's When We Expect Omicron to Peak

 **Overview**
 This project focuses on cleaning and visualizing COVID-19 data using Python and Tableau.
 It processes weekly case data, extracts key insights, and creates meaningful visualizations to analyze trends over time.